RSG-Group/hyper-background/README.md

 ### Manually

-Edit `.hyper.js` and add `"hyper-background"` to the `plugins` array which should be near the end of your file.
+Edit `.hyper.js` and add `"hyper-background"` to the `plugins` array in the beginning (preferably) which should be near the end of your file.

 ### Using hpm-cli